Commander-Kunal/Cursor_Controller_using_Hand_Gestures/README.md

 The application recognizes five distinct gestures to control your computer:

-1. Move Cursor:
+•	Move Cursor:

-   •	Action: Raise your index finger only.
+o	Action: Raise your index finger only.

-   •  Result: The mouse cursor will follow the movement of your index fingertip.
+o	Result: The mouse cursor will follow the movement of your index fingertip.

-3. Left Click:
+•	Left Click:

-   •  Action: Raise your index and middle fingers.
+o	Action: Raise your index and middle fingers.
 Bring the tips of these two fingers close together (distance < 40 pixels).

-   •  Result: The system will perform a single left click.
+o	Result: The system will perform a single left click.

-3. Right Click:
+•	Right Click:

-   •	Action: Raise your index, middle, and ring fingers.
+o	Action: Raise your index, middle, and ring fingers.
 Bring the tips of your middle and ring fingers close together (distance < 40 pixels).

-   •	Result: The system will perform a single right click.
+o	Result: The system will perform a single right click.

-4. Drag and Drop:
+•	Drag and Drop:

-   •	Action: Raise your thumb and index finger.
+o	Action: Raise your thumb and index finger.

-   •	Hold: Bring the tips of your thumb and index finger close together (distance < 40 pixels) to "press and hold" the left mouse button.
+o	Hold: Bring the tips of your thumb and index finger close together (distance < 40 pixels) to "press and hold" the left mouse button.

-   •	Drag: Move your hand while keeping your fingers pinched.
+o	Drag: Move your hand while keeping your fingers pinched.

-   •  Drop: Separate your thumb and index finger (distance > 40 pixels) to "release" the button.
+o	Drop: Separate your thumb and index finger (distance > 40 pixels) to "release" the button.

-5. Scrolling:
+•	Scrolling:

-   •	Action: Raise all four fingers (index, middle, ring, and pinky).
+o	Action: Raise all four fingers (index, middle, ring, and pinky).

-   •	Scroll Up: Move your hand towards the top of the camera's view.
+o	Scroll Up: Move your hand towards the top of the camera's view.

-   •	Scroll Down: Move your hand towards the bottom of the camera's view.
+o	Scroll Down: Move your hand towards the bottom of the camera's view.
 ________________________________________

 Prerequisites